-IRISH WHISKEY Irish whiskey is a dry, light whiskey made in Ireland from malted and unmalted barley and grain aged for a minimum of 4 years in new or used oak barrels.
+IRISH WHISKEY Irish whiskey is a dry, light whiskey made in Ireland from a mash of cereal grains, contain no additives except for water and caramel coloring, and be aged for a minimum of 3 years in wooden casks.
 Production begins with the selected barley being dampened and allowed to germinate making the starch available for conversion to sugar.
 Germination is then halted when the kernels are heated in closed kilns to terminate the process.
 Following this heating process, the dried germinated barley is then milled and mixed with warm water at which point enzymes convert the starches into fermentable sugars This liquid is then strained and becomes what is known as the wort.
 Yeast is then added which results in the transformation of sugar to alcohol.
 The fermented matter is then distilled usually three times in pot stills and placed into barrels for aging.
-SINGLE MALT Irish whiskey made at a single distillery with 100% malted barley.
-BLENDED These are a blend of pot distilled barley malt and lighter column distilled grain spirits.
-PURE POT STILL Irish whiskey made in large stills from malted and unmalted barley giving it a spicy smoothness unique to Irish whiskey alone.
-EXAMPLES - Jameson, Bushmills, Proper 12, Redbreast
+IRISH MALT WHISKEY Irish whiskey made at a single distillery with 100% malted barley and distilled in pot stills BLENDED IRISH WHIKSEY These are a blend of two or more different Irish whiskey types and may be made from a blend from different distilleries IRISH POT STILL WHISKEY Irish whiskey made in large pot stills from at least 30% malted barley and 30% unmalted barley.
+This style of whiskey was a product of the Irish Excise Tax during the 1600s.
+To avoid paying the full tax on their whiskey, distillers would incorporate portions of unmalted barley into their mash bill.

 SCOTCH WHISKY Scotch Whisky must be made in a Scottish distillery from malted barley and other grains, distilled to less that 189.6 proof, aged in oak for more than 3 years, and bottled at a minimum of 80 proof.
 Originally, Scotch Whisky was made strictly in Catholic Monasteries by monks who produced it for medicinal purposes.
 Production begins with the select barley being dampened and allowed to germinate which is done to open the hard cell walls of the grain, making the starch available for conversion to sugar.
 The germination process is then halted when the kernels are left to dry on screens over open kilns stocked by peat fire.
 This interaction between peat smoke and barley is what accounts for Scotch Whisky's completely unique and unmistakable flavor profile.
-Following the heating process, the dried, germinated barley is then milled and mixed with warm water at which point the starches are converted to fermentable sugars.
-This liquid is then strained and becomes what is known as wash.
-Yeast is then added which results in the transformation of sugar to alcohol (wort).
-The fermented matter is then distilled usually twice, in pot stills and placed into barrels for aging.
 SINGLE MALT Typically considered a premium product.
-These whiskies are made at a single distillery, buy batch distillation in a pot still, from 100% malted barley (no other grains allowed).
+These whiskies are made at a single distillery, by batch distillation in a pot still, from 100% malted barley (no other grains allowed).
 The beauty of this spirit truly lies in where it is born, and its styles are defined by regional differences in climate and proximity to the ocean.
 SINGLE GRAIN Produced at a single distillery from other malted or unmalted grains BLENDED MALT A blend of two or more single malt Scotch whiskies that have been produced at more than one distillery BLENDED GRAIN A blend of two or more single grain Scotch whiskies that have been produced at more than one distillery BLENDED SCOTCH A blend of one or more single malt Scotch whiskies with one or more single grain Scotch whiskies.
 These make up nearly 90% of all Scotch whiskies in the world.
+EXAMPLES - The Glenlivet, Macallan, Johnnie Walker